aaronights/aarond.me/src/pages/blog/human-life-is-better-now-than-it-ever-has-been.md

 This is a broad topic, tough to pin down to a specific metric.
 Generally, I assume attitude would be how happy people are, and how well they treat each other.

-The best source of information I could find relating to happiness doesn’t extend back centuries, but only a few decades.
+The best source of information I could find relating to happiness doesn't extend back centuries, but only a few decades.
 Dating back to 1984, [The World Value Survey](http://www.worldvaluessurvey.org/wvs.jsp) asked the following question:

 Taking all things together, would you say you are: